groundhog2k/helm-charts/charts/mongodb/README.md

 This chart uses the original [MongoDB image from Docker Hub](https://hub.docker.com/_/mongo/) to deploy a stateful MongoDB instance in a Kubernetes cluster.

-It allows fully supports the deployment of the [ARM64v8 image of MongoDB](https://hub.docker.com/r/arm64v8/mongo/) on a ARM64 based Kubernetes cluster just by exchanging the existing `image.repository` value.
+It fully supports the deployment of the [ARM64v8 image of MongoDB](https://hub.docker.com/r/arm64v8/mongo/) on a ARM64 based Kubernetes cluster just by exchanging the existing `image.repository` value.

 ## Prerequisites